-Recently the Ontario Government combined 11 of the 12 Designated Substance Regulations into one regulation O. Reg 490/09 under the Health & Safety Act.
-This change enables employers to look at two regulations instead of 12.
-If a designated substance is found to be on a work site, the supervisor must ensure the substance is properly identified and the proper regulation is consulted when dealing with the substance.
+O. Reg 490/09 under the Health & Safety Act: If a designated substance is found to be on a work site, the supervisor must ensure the substance is properly identified and the proper regulation is consulted when dealing with the substance.